How to Make a Chicken Wire Cabinet Door

 - Light kit (optional)

-- Remove your cabinet doors from the cabinet.
-On most hinges, you'll need a screwdriver.
+Remove your cabinet doors from the cabinet.
+For most hinges, you'll need to use a screwdriver.

-- Using the pilot hole to start, cut out your panel with the jigsaw, following the lines of the panel.
-If you don't have a lot of jigsaw experience, try some practice cutting on a scrap before you put the saw to... your cabinet door.
+Using the pilot hole to start, cut out your panel with the jigsaw, following the lines of the panel.
+If you don't have a lot of jigsaw experience, try practice cutting on a scrap piece of wood before you put the saw to your cabinet door.

-- Using the cut-out panel as a pattern, cut your chicken wire.
-Make it about 1.5 inches larger than the opening, or as large as the frame will allow if that's too big.
+Using the cutout panel as a pattern, cut your chicken wire.
+Make the chicken wire about 1.5 inches larger than the opening all the way around, or as large as the frame will allow if that's too big.
+You can always cut the wire closer if you need to.

-- Use a staple gun to attach the chicken wire panel to the cabinet door frame.
+Staple the chicken wire panel to the cabinet door frame, stretching it taut while you're doing the stapling.
+You don't want your wire to sag.
 Don't skimp on staples.
 Your panels need to be firmly attached to the frame.

-- Add string lights or a light strip.
-Wayne chose inexpensive hardware store plug-in light strips to the cabinets, to really highlight his new exposed cabinet interiors.
+Add string lights or a light strip.
+Wayne chose inexpensive hardware store plug-in light strips for the cabinets, to really highlight his newly exposed cabinet interiors.
 Follow the installation instructions on your light kit, but be prepared to drill a small hole through each shelf for the wire.
 It needn't be a large hole if you choose a light kit with a plug that attaches to the wire after installation.

-Enjoy your new chicken wire cabinet panels.
-Play with different arrangements of dishes or decorative objects, and show off your new display space to its best advantage.
+Reattach the doors to the cabinets, and get ready for the rave reviews.
+Play with different arrangements of dishes, glassware, or decorative objects, and show off your new display space to its best advantage.